Critically Acclaimed: New Novel 'THE REMEMBERING: Of Leather & Stone' Receives Rave Reviews From Readers' Favorite

 As they navigate through the challenges of their time, they are caught between America's promise of prosperity and violent cultural prejudice against them, as they hurl headlong into the twentieth century and "the war to end all war."
 With its rich historical backdrop and well-developed characters, this novel has captured the hearts of readers and critics alike.

-"Those of us born in America, Australia, and Canada, several generations after our ancestors could never have imagined the brutal conditions they endured to survive," Collins reflects.
+"Those of us born in America several generations after our ancestors could never have imagined the brutal conditions they endured to survive," Collins reflects.
 "Now we not only know their names, but also the people who worked with them and loved them-once forgotten by time.
 In this book, they are remembered, and their names are spoken again by the living.
-I hope readers will embrace 'THE REMEMBERING'-a story of how it was in their time.
+I hope readers in Ireland will embrace 'THE REMEMBERING'-a story of how it was in their time.
 Their story is a story for all of us."

 This heartfelt sentiment encapsulates the profound emotional and cultural connection Collins aims to foster through his work.
-By honoring the Irish, Italian, and greater immigrant experience, the novel invites readers to reflect on the sacrifices and resilience of those who came before.
+By bridging the Atlantic and honoring the Irish American experience, the novel invites readers both in the U.S. and Ireland to reflect on the sacrifices and resilience of those who came before.

 Recognition by Readers' Favorite